lszhn/Bella/readme.md

 ## Demo

-> NOTICE: Demo webpage is only for demonstrate this project, which are front-end functional ONLY.
+> NOTICE: Demo webpage is only for demonstrating this project, which are front-end functional ONLY.

 ### Demo 1
 [Direct Link](https://bella.huaji.io/manage.html)